con-f-use/parsemd/README.md

 You can update the script with a simple `git pull` when in the cloning directory.
 If you're feeling cutting-edge also do a `git submodule update --remote`.

 ## Requires

-This scripts needs [php](https://secure.php.net), a web-browser, a web-server and a working internet connection.
+This scripts needs [php][php], a web-browser, a web-server and a working internet connection.

 ### PHP Installation (Ubuntu)